What To Do If You Are Arrested in Arizona

-If you are arrested for a crime, particularly a serious one, you should contact experience criminal defense attorneys such as ours with the Phoenix firm of Montano Arentz & Handler, PLLC as soon as possible.
+If you are arrested for a crime, particularly a serious one, you should contact experience criminal defense attorneys such as ours with the Phoenix firm of Montano Arentz & Associates, PLLC as soon as possible.
 Criminal defense attorneys have a better sense of what you should and should not say to law enforcement officers to avoid being misinterpreted or misunderstood.
 Criminal defense attorneys can advise you or your family or friends on the bail process.

 All law enforcement officers, including police officers, county sheriff officers, investigators in a county attorney's or an attorney general's offices and highway patrol officers, can arrest you whether they are on or off duty, in most cases.
 A probation or parole officer also can arrest you.